anttiviljami/serverless-openapi-joi/README.md

 ];
 ```

-OpenAPI v3 docs including JSON schema models are automatically generated for API, which can be viewed with tools like
+OpenAPI v3 docs are automatically generated for API and served at `/swagger.json`.

-Swagger UI.
-You can use either the generated static Swagger UI documentation page, or the `/swagger.json` endpoint.
+These can be viewed using tools like Swagger UI

 ![Swagger UI docs](swaggerui.png)

+See full example project boilerplate here: [anttiviljami/serverless-openapi-joi-boilerplate](https://github.com/anttiviljami/serverless-openapi-joi-boilerplate)